TomShacham/shacks/README.md

 - routing
 - multipart form data
   - document
-  - get rid of one public method (change tests)
-  - handle multiple chunks (atm buffer gets reassigned each chunk!)
-  - handle output stream ie parse while going along
+  - error handling ie destroying the stream on error and adding .on('error') handlers to tidy up
   - test multiple file types in one upload
   - client sends multipart form data
   - handle content encoding!
   - max file size so you don't get DOS'd
 - handle application/x-www-form-urlencoded
-- security like header obfuscation etc. (node should handle this?)
+- security e.g. header obfuscation etc. (node should handle this?)
 - trailers
 - does node handle inflate/deflate ?
   - if not then we can write some filters that do